 The local landscape is now dominated by mine pits and mining infrastructure.
 The ecosystem has been irreparably damaged, local wildlife have lost vital habitat, and the owners of Wilpinjong have run roughshod over local people’s lives and livelihoods.

 The village and district of Wollar, where there used to be a thriving community of several hundred people, have been nearly emptied of their residents, and the few that remain are suffering serious health problems because of noise and dust, mostly from the Wilpinjong mine, which has been operating for about ten years.

 Wilpinjong is owned and operated by Wilpinjong Coal Ltd, a wholly owned subsidiary of Peabody Energy Australia Ltd. The Peabody parent company, which is based in the United States, is the world’s biggest private sector coal producer.

 Wilpinjong Coal now owns most of Wollar village.
-Only three properties remain in private ownership.
-The four residents, who include two brothers in one property, are holding out and refusing to sell.
+Only four properties remain in private ownership.
+The five residents, who include two brothers in one property and a father and son in another, are holding out and refusing to sell.

 The three people who now face jail sentences and/or a 5,000 AUD (about 4,000 $US) fine, are the convener of the Central West Environment Council Bev Smiles, Bruce Hughes, and Stephanie Luke.
 They have all entered a plea of not guilty.